ferd/recon/README.md

 - 2.3.2 (current Master)
   - Allow the `return_to` option in `recon_trace`
+  - More efficient sorting function for procs and ports attributes (thanks to @zhongwencool and @pichi)
 - 2.3.1
   - Updated `app_deps` script to run with rebar3 dependencies
   - Minor docs update